AudiusProject/audius-protocol/monitoring/README.md

 [Data Links](https://grafana.com/docs/grafana/next/panels/configure-data-links/#data-links) allow any point within a Time Series Panel to contain embedded links when clicking on a point.
 This can be useful for shortcuts to external websites, among other unexplored use cases.

-In future iterations, Data Links will be extracted and included in our auto-generated Alerts once we activate AlertManager in future iterations to enable rich Slack alerts.

 #### Value Mappings

 Currently supported Value Mapping keys are `team` and `mentions`.
 Below are some supported examples: